 Our portal powered by Refined Theme for Jira Service Management

 Step 5: Automate Repetitive Tasks

-Out of the box, Jira Service Desk comes with an automation tool.
+Out of the box, Jira Service Management comes with an automation tool.
 This tool can help you to prioritise issues, alert specific users or set up automations between support and development project issues.
 We often receive requests for automated feedback messages to be sent to an agent, or even to the customer, after a development issue is resolved.

 Our support portal has been automated to support both our support agents and our customers: